LT-IntroToAI-SY2526/assignment3-per3-Aylishiri/writeup.md

 1. What are some key programming concepts or techniques that you learned while completing this assignment?

+Some key programming concepts i learned while completing this assignment was how to make the code work amd how to make code in different folders work together

 2. How does the overall movie chatbot system work?
 Explain the flow from when a user types a query to when they receive an answer.
+The query the user types has specific elements that the code uses to traverse through the list of information we have and then prints a result

 3. What are some real-world applications where this type of pattern-matching chatbot system could be useful?
-How might you extend or improve this system for practical use?
+How might you extend or improve this system for practical use? this pattern matching can be used as a search engine for research.
+To make it more practicle I would change the words the user most put in to get a result and mayne make them more broad.